AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 Add custom attributes to your data model to enrich the report templates provided by Power BI.
 Platform provides two methods to add custom attributes, either through the UI or by using the Schema Registry API.

 Any attribute that is not included with the default Profile XDM schema is added as a custom attribute.
-See the documentation on [how to add field groups](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html?lang=en#field-group) through the UI or [creating and editing schemas in the UI](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html?lang=en) for more information.
+See the documentation on [how to add field groups](../../xdm/tutorials/create-schema-ui.md#field-group) through the UI Schema Editor or [creating and editing schemas in the UI](../../xdm/ui/resources/schemas.md) for more information.
 You can also conveniently edit the schema through the UI when you create a custom widget.

 ### Create a custom widget

-Access to the Widget Library is required to edit your organization's schema using the Platform UI.
-See the [Widget Library overview](https://experienceleague.adobe.com/docs/experience-platform/dashboards/customize/widget-library.html) for more information.
+Outside of the Schema Editor, the Widget Library is required to edit your organization's schema using the Platform UI.
+See the [Widget Library overview](../customize/widget-library.md) for more information.
 To access the Widget Library, select the **[!UICONTROL Modify dashboard]** button from either the Profiles, Segments, or Destinations overview tab.

 ![The Profile dashboard with Modify dashboard highlighted.](../images/power-bi/modify-dashboard.png)